Jiří Štancl: Career

 Štancl was born on 18 November 1949 in Prague, Czechoslovakia.
 He reached the final of the Speedway World Championship on nine occasions between 1971 and 1984, finishing a career best 9th in 1982 in Los Angeles.

-He won the Czechoslovak National Championship twelve times, has appeared in the World Team Cup finals on seven occasions and in the Speedway World Pairs Championship finals seven times.
+Štancl won the Czechoslovak National Championship twelve times, has appeared in the World Team Cup finals on seven occasions and in the Speedway World Pairs Championship finals seven times.

-In 1974, he represented his country in a test series against England.
+In 1974, Štancl represented his country in a test series against England.
 This was also the first time that he reached the world longtrack final.
 He would go on to compete in 12 consecutive finals.

 Štancl won the famed Golden Helmet of Pardubice in 1974, 1976, 1978, 1981 and 1982 and was also twice runner-up at the World Longtrack Championships in 1983 and 1985.

-In the British leagues he rode for the Coventry Bees and Reading Racers.
+In the British leagues, Štancl rode for the Coventry Bees and Reading Racers.

 Family

-His son, George, is also a rider.
+Štancl's son, George, is also a rider.